 Think of a hen’s reproductive tract as being like a conveyor belt with various components of egg production happening at different stations.
 The first part of the egg, the yolk, is made in the ovary and when it reaches the right size it’s released into the infundibulum.
 This is one end of a long, spiraling tube called the oviduct.
 If there is sperm present this is where fertilization takes place during a short window of opportunity before the egg moves on.

 Next stop: the magnum, where the albumen (egg white) is added.
 As the egg goes down through the oviduct, it is continually rotating.
-Chalaza – strands made of twisted tightly albumen – form to keep the yolk in the middle of the egg and prevent it from sticking to the inside of the shell.
+Chalaza – strands made of tightly twisted albumen – form to keep the yolk in the middle of the egg and prevent it from sticking to the inside of the shell.
 There are two chalazae anchoring each yolk, on opposite ends of the egg.

 It travels to the isthmus for the addition of shell membranes.
 The developing egg spends most of its time in the shell gland where the shell (calcium carbonate) and any shell pigments are added.
 As the egg is being assembled it travels down the oviduct small end first.
 In the vagina it is pushed out the large end first, preventing the egg from being contaminated by fecal material when it is laid.
 That whole process takes about a day.
 Since many hens lay several times a week the conveyor belt has a number of eggs, at different stages of development, at different stations along the way.